dmbarbour/wikilon/docs/ApplicationModel.md

 Publish subscribe is a model for continuous, live programming of real world systems.

 With ad-hoc conventions a dictionary might describe subscriptions to external data resources.
 An agent can fulfill these subscriptions, pushing data into the dictionary.
 Conversely, external agents might subscribe to words or expressions on a dictionary and observe changes in their evaluation due to changes in the underlying data.

-We can leverage hierarchical dictionaries to publish and subscribe entire dictionaries.
-This automatically benefits from dictionary-layer structure sharing, lazy downloads, streaming, secure hash checkpoints, etc..
-Maintaining data in separate dictionaries then sharing the dictionaries is much more efficient and robust compared to multiple dictionaries each trying to maintain the same data.
-(However, we must carefully avoid dependency loops.)
+We can leverage hierarchical dictionaries to publish-subscribe entire databases.
+Various topics such as weather or geography could be maintained independently in separate dictionaries, then synchronized when the network is available.
+This benefits from dictionary-layer structure sharing, lazy downloads, streaming and checkpoints, etc..

 ## Effectful Work Orders

-A RESTful pattern for effectful systems is to model each request as a first class resource - a [work order](https://en.wikipedia.org/wiki/Work_order) (of sorts) to be fulfilled by agents in a multi-agent system.

-Agents party to this system would search for orders matching some ad-hoc conditions (e.g. unclaimed, unfulfilled, authorized, and within the agent's domain).
-Upon discovering suitable orders, the agent may staje a claim, perform some work, then update the order to indicate progress or completion.
-A single order may be fulfilled by multiple agents over time.
-In the general case, subordinate orders may be constructed to handle subtasks.

-Both human and software agents may participate.

-Modeling orders in a codebase or database is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
-The main difference is the proposed method for mutual exclusion: instead of *removing* a tuple, we might stake a 'claim' on an order.
-Use of claims is more expressive for long-running tasks with publish-subscribe views, scheduling or expiration of claims, and concurrent interactions (interrupts, collaborative claims, etc.).

-Large orders amortize the search, claim, and update overheads over multiple operations.
-In practice, orders will include lists, conditional decisions, loops.
-Sophisticated orders might be modeled as monadic tasks or a reactive process networks.
-Conveniently, Awelon's rewrite-based evaluation enables arbitrary incomplete tasks to be stored to the codebase, which allows checkpointing, scheduling, or collaborative work with other agents.

-## Tables and Databases

-Modeling tables or databases within the dictionary is straightforward.
-For example, a command pattern might represent an append-only log for a table, or collection thereof.
-The challenge is everything else - indexing, queries and query optimization, incremental computing.
-Fortunately, indexes can generally be modeled as compositional views.
-This allows indexing to be incremental using the same techniques described earlier.

-The main challenge, I suspect, is that we'll frequently update fields that are not relevant for computing a given view, or some fields will update more frequently than others.
-I imagine this will require careful attention to support fine-grained memoizations, separating columns of the database, arranging for stable intermediate views, etc..

-*Aside:* I suspect 'spreadsheets' in Awelon would best be modeled as first-class tables, such that we can usefully summarize them into reports and other structures.
-In context of a spreadsheet, a 'column' could be original data, or computed using relational algebra and so on.
+Most effect models today are based around imperative commands.
+But a more RESTful concept is the [work order](https://en.wikipedia.org/wiki/Work_order), a document that describes some work to be done and allows agents to select which jobs they perform.
+My intuition is that work orders would be a better basis for exporting work requirements to a multi-agent system compared to imperative commands.
+Of course, any individual work order might consist of a sequence of commands.

+This is similar to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept, except that work orders aren't necessarily removed while they're worked upon.
+They might be updated to indicate who is working on them, though.

 ## Managed Dictionaries